-As noted in Table 1 under Section J of our report, the funding period (the period required to amortize the UAAL) decreased from 23 years to 17 years based on the market value of assets.
-The increase is due to the assets on a market value basis returning 14.7% during the year, liability gains, and the change in assumptions effective with this valuation.
+As noted in Table 1 under Section K of our report, the funding period (the period required to amortize the UAAL) decreased from 17 years to 14 years based on the market value of assets.
+The decrease is due to the assets on a market value basis returning 9.8% during the year and liability gains.

-The funding period shown in Table 1 of our report, and the projection of the UAAL shown in Table 11, are based upon a deterministic projection that phases in the difference between the actuarial and market values of assets.
+The funding period on an AVA basis shown in Table 1 of our report, and the projection of the UAAL shown in Table 11, are based upon a deterministic projection that phases in the difference between the actuarial and market values of assets.
 This projection assumes: (a) future market earnings, net of investment-related expenses, will equal 7.50% per year, (b) there will be no liability gains/losses or changes in assumptions, (c) the number of active members will remain unchanged, (d) active members who leave employment will be replaced by new entrants each year, and (e) employer contributions and dedicated State revenue will remain at approximately 17.0% of payroll each year.